Video Conferencing Safety Tips for Working Remotely

 Watch out for imitations or phony apps on Google Play or the Apple App network.
 Apple and Google weed out many bogus programs before they become available, but a few bad apps may get through the screening process.
 Some use names that are easily mistaken for legit programs hoping to trigger downloads.
 A bad app can launch malware on your device and make working in your pajamas a genuine nightmare.

 Checking in with coworkers via Zoom?
 This connection app is all the rage today.
-While many users rave about Zoom for its ability to unite groups separated by Coronavirus, others have become enraged by Zoom's rather lax privacy protections.
+Many users rave about Zoom for its ability to unite groups separated by Coronavirus.

 The company experienced a very public data leak that involved Britain's Prime Minister, Boris Johnson.
 His recent virtual cabinet meeting disclosed the meeting ID code in a background screenshot.
 You should set up a passcode to access each session but be careful how you share the invitation with staff.
 There are reports of some links containing the full password in addition to the ID.
 That can't end well.